-The southern part of Utah has the largest concentration of slot canyons in the world (there are more than a thousand of them south of Interstate 70).
+Among the many places to visit in Utah, the southern part of the state has the largest concentration of slot canyons in the world (there are more than a thousand of them south of Interstate 70).
 Some of them are found in two well-known and extensive national parks.
 It would be impossible to describe all of them, so we will look only at the best slot canyons in Southern Utah.

 When making this list, we only considered slot canyons that most people can easily access.
 For this reason, the more challenging ones that also require specific hiking equipment were excluded.
 In addition, before venturing out, I invite you to take into account some of the recommendations discussed in the in-depth article dedicated to Slot Canyons in the Southwest USA.